Cloud Vulnerability DB

 A community-led vulnerabilities database

-An issue has been discovered in GitLab CE/EE (CVE-2025-4225) affecting all versions from 14.1 before 18.1.5, 18.2 before 18.2.5, and 18.3 before 18.3.1.
-The vulnerability was disclosed on August 27, 2025, and allows an unauthenticated attacker to cause a denial-of-service condition affecting all users by sending specially crafted GraphQL requests (GitLab Release, NVD).
+A denial-of-service vulnerability (CVE-2025-4225) was discovered in GitLab CE/EE affecting all versions from 14.1 before 18.1.5, 18.2 before 18.2.5, and 18.3 before 18.3.1.
+The vulnerability allows an unauthenticated attacker to cause a denial-of-service condition affecting all users by sending specially crafted GraphQL requests (NVD).

-The vulnerability is classified as an Allocation of Resources Without Limits or Throttling issue (CWE-770).
-It has received varying CVSS scores, with NVD assigning a base score of 7.5 (HIGH) with vector CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H, while GitLab Inc. assessed it at 5.3 (MEDIUM) with vector CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:L (NVD).
+The vulnerability is classified as CWE-770 (Allocation of Resources Without Limits or Throttling).
+It has received varying CVSS v3.1 severity ratings: NIST assigned a HIGH severity score of 7.5 (CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H), while GitLab Inc. rated it as MEDIUM with a score of 5.3 (CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:L) (NVD).

 Source: This report was generated using AI